 There are several types of Power of Attorney forms.
 Students usually only need to complete the statutory short form, as you will most likely limit the powers granted and the duration.

-If you are currently enrolled as a University of Minnesota student taking at least 6 credits, or were enrolled at the time you were accepted on a study abroad program, you are entitled to use the services of the University Student Legal Services (USLS) office located at 160 West Bank Union Skyway.
-USLS can provide you with a Power of Attorney form and advise you on the legal implications of assigning various powers to another individual.
+If you are currently enrolled as a University of Minnesota student taking at least 6 credits, or were enrolled at the time you were accepted on a study abroad program, you are entitled to use the services of the Student Legal Service office located at 160 West Bank Union Skyway.
+SLS can provide you with a Power of Attorney form and advise you on the legal implications of assigning various powers to another individual.
 For current fee-paying University of Minnesota students, there is no charge for these services.
-Call USLS at 612.624.1001 to schedule an appointment (walk-in meetings are not available).
+Call SLS at 612.624.1001 to schedule an appointment (walk-in meetings are not available).
 Be sure to take proof of your student status to your initial appointment.
-If you choose not to use USLS, consult with a lawyer recommended by family or friends.
+If you choose not to use SLS, consult with a lawyer recommended by family or friends.

 The Power of Attorney should include the entire time you plan to be away, including terms of study, work, and travel.